 All employees, faculty and laboratory assistants who work in the laboratories shall be trained prior to working in the laboratory.
-Previously-trained employees shall be updated in a formal training session whenever materials, procedures or chemical hazards change.
-The formal in-person training for new laboratory aides will be completed least annually.
+Previously-trained employees shall be updated in a formal training session every five years or whenever materials, procedures or chemical hazards change.
 Records shall be kept of the training received and the exams given to employees.

-MSDS's and SDS's are made available to employees via the online service, MSDSOnline, which can be accessed through the Environmental Health and Safety Moodle page.
+MSDS's and SDS's are made available to employees via the online service, MSDSOnline, which can be accessed through the Environmental Health and Safety Moodle page and from a tile on the main Carroll College Okta page.
+Access to the chemical inventory is also from the EH&S Moodle page and from Okta.